 What is the realistic risk of getting herpes from sharing makeup, lipstick, lip balm, or Chapstick?

 It's probably low given the fragile nature of the virus, BUT, it's possible.
 There is no study to give us a statistic for this specific risk.
 Since preserving virus activity requires moisture, actively exchanging lipstick or cosmetic brushes would be the biggest risk; theoretically droplets of infected saliva or sweat could pass the virus to a non-infected person.
 We also know that active herpes simplex virus has been found on the hands of people with active infection.
 This is one of the main modes by which people spread herpes cold sores to other parts of their own skin.
 Basically, living in a microbial world is - em, well, interesting and brave.

-Dermatologist’s recommendations for the best practices to prevent getting infections from makeup
+Dermatologist's recommendations for the best practices to prevent getting herpes and other skin infections from makeup

 - Keep your cosmetics and cosmetic brushes to yourself, just like you probably don't share your toothbrush.

 - Keep your brushes clean.
 Replace them when they start to wear out.